 Qualifications: Applicants must be citizens or permanent residents of the United States of America, must be entering their first year of law school this year, and must have an undergraduate GPA of 2.5 or higher.
-Completed scholarship applications must be postmarked no later than March 2, 2017.
+Completed scholarship applications must be submitted no later than April 6, 2018 to

 For more information, as well as download the application, visit the ABA Legal Opportunity Scholarship Fund website.

 The AIGC Fellowship Program provides approximately $1.2Million in fellowships to over 400 American Indian and Alaska Native graduate and professional students annually.
 Graduate Fellowships are monetary awards made to American Indian and Alaska Native graduate or professional full-time, degree-seeking students who meet all eligibility criteria.
 Fellowship amounts typically range between $1,000 and $5,000 per academic year (not including summer).
 Award amounts may vary from year to year depending on the number of qualified applicants, the availability of funds, and unmet financial need.
 The application deadline is June 1.